tom-seddon/b2/doc/Debug-version.md

 `--fail` discards any response body in the error case, and `--fail-with-body` processes it as normal despite the error.

+For escaping paths and strings, use `-G` and `--data-urlencode` to encode the URL appropriately.
+For example, if using the `reset`
+command:

+    curl -G 'http://localhost:48075/reset/b2' --data-urlencode "config=Master 128 (MOS 3.20)"

+The GET request may modify the state.
+The HTTP API is a work in progress.

 ## HTTP endpoints

 Names in capitals are argument placeholders.
 When listed as part of